iiacobac/iiacobac.github.io/_pages/about.md

 >
 > - ### Jan 2025 "Code-Optimise: Self-Generated Preference Data for Correctness and Efficiency" authored by Leonidas Gee, Milan Gritta, Gerasimos Lampouras, *Ignacio Iacobacci* has been accepted at Findings of NAACL 2025 (Findings)
 >
-> - ### Jan 2025: I have been appointed teacher of "Textual Data Analysis" course at [Unitelma Sapienza](https://www.unitelmasapienza.it/) 🇮🇹
+> - ### Jan 2025: I have been appointed teacher of "Textual Data Analysis" course at [UnitelmaSapienza](https://www.unitelmasapienza.it/) 🇮🇹
 >
 > - ### Dec 2024: First time acting as Senior Area Chair at ACL 2025 🎉
 >